-In conclusion, I provide a very strong recommendation for Rowing Stronger (see what I did there?) and also recommend that you complement this book with Conscious Coaching by Brett Bartholomew.
+In conclusion, I provide a very strong recommendation for Rowing Stronger (see what I did there?) and also recommend that you complement this book with Conscious Coaching by Brett Bartholomew (affiliate link).
 When you finish, you’ll be in a far better place to be able to understand and take care of all those things in your training program that you otherwise might not give all that much attention.

 There’s more to gaining performance than just rowing miles and miles on the water or the ergometer.
 Rowing Stronger – Strength Training To Maximize Rowing Performance might be the missing piece in your training program, highly recommended.